DanielBarie/ProxmoxSetup/README.md

   #
   # any other placement of the server? get a vpn up and keep the GNS3 VMs in
   # the little walled garden of the Virtualization Host.
-  # see setting up a docker host for running the vpn server
+  # see setting up a docker host for running the ipsec vpn server
-  post-down iptables -t nat -F
+  # we thus provide an authenticated secure connection for entitled users
+  iptables -t nat -A PREROUTING -i vmbr0 -p udp --dport 500 -j DNAT --to 172.16.2.10:500 iptables -t nat -A PREROUTING -i vmbr0 -p udp --dport 4500 -j DNAT --to 172.16.2.10:4500 post-down iptables -t nat -F
 ```
 - re-start networking (this will make all VMs lose connection until they have been RESTARTED!)